 2. Display drive and offer guidance.

-3. Deliver detailed training programs, as a sound program will enable troops to get on with the job even in the leaders absence.
+3. Deliver detailed training programs, as a sound program will enable troops to get on with the job even in the leader's absence.

-Tip Nine – Responsibility and Accountability
+Tip 9 – Responsibility and Accountability

 Be responsible; hold yourself and your troops accountable.
 Everyone can be responsible for something, so where possible give your soldiers additional responsibility.
 This is what develops leaders.
 But remember that whilst accountability starts with the individual, it ends with the leader!

-Tip Ten – Trust until Proven Otherwise
+Tip 10 – Trust until Proven Otherwise

 Trust is a two way street and is a critical element for any leader.
 However trust doesn’t mean that you don’t check on your soldiers; directive control requires a commander to keep an eye on their subordinates.
-This doesn't mean that you don’t trust them, because it’s not what you 'expect' that is important, its what you 'inspect' that is - I like to call it ‘Trust with Supervision'.
+This doesn't mean that you don’t trust them, because it’s not what you 'expect' that is important, it's what you 'inspect' that is - I like to call it ‘Trust with Supervision'.

-Tip Eleven – Lead by Example
+Tip 11 – Lead by Example

 A strong example is often the most powerful form of leadership.
 Your soldiers are watching and learning from you so remember the ‘Standard’ is always the standard.
 As well as upholding the 'Standard' as a leader you are also expected to enforce the requirements of it.
 You can’t choose when to follow the rules or when not to; if the rule is flawed, ask to have it changed.

-Live Army’s Core Values - Courage, Initiative, Respect and Teamwork
+Live Army's Core Values

-Our Core Values are the bedrock that our Army is built on.
+Our Core Values are the bedrock that our ADF is built on.
 They are the code that we must live by and the compass that guides us.
 Leaders at all levels must continue to promote and monitor our soldiers and ensure they remain aligned with our Core Values.

-Becoming a good leader is no easy road; it takes hard work, plenty of practice and setting a good example.
+Becoming a good leader is no easy road; it takes hard work, plenty of practise and setting a good example.
 We should never stop trying to improve as leaders, nor should we stop training and mentoring the next generation.
 Know your strengths and weakness and know your troops.

 Are You There Yet?